omkarcloud/google-maps-scraper/README.md

 ### ❓ I want all restaurants (or any category) in the US.
 What's the best approach?

-Use the Country Level Data feature, with Search Strategy "Fast".
+Use the Country Level Data feature, with default Search Strategy "Fast".

 It can take 2-3 days to complete for countries with tens of thousands of cities, like the US.